Academic & Core Curriculum

 The activities for different domains and concepts are planned purposefully to enable children to engage with and experience the concepts.

-Primary Education Program ( Grades I – VI )
+Primary Education Program ( Grades I – VII )

 The Primary Education program at the Mukat Trust International School focuses on an interdisciplinary approach with an attempt to find connections across domains, helping the learner to see connections along with relating to real life experiences.